pornin/TestSSLServer/README.md

  - **secureRenegotiation**: a boolean value, set to `true` if the server supports the Secure Renegotiation extension (RFC 5746).

+ - **ssl2HelloFormat**: a boolean value, set to `true` if the server supports a ClientHello for SSLv3+ sent in SSLv2 format.
+Some old clients support for SSLv2 and SSLv3, and send the ClientHello in SSLv2 format.
+Supporting this format for the ClientHello only is not a problem (contrary to full SSLv2 support), but it is recommended to ultimately drop that format, notably because the SSLv2 format has no room for TLS extensions.

  - **minDHSize**: the size (in bits) of the smallest Diffie-Hellman modulus that the server is willing to use in a cipher suite that uses ephemeral DH parameters.
 This field is present only if such a